Resources for Funders Ready to Go →

 Beyond Monetary Compensation

-We are sure that these lists of benefits are not exhaustive.
+We are sure that these lists of benefits are not exhaustive!
 If you’ve used other creative ways to compensate participants, we’d love to hear from you.

-Please note that some of the tangible benefits included here may be considered “cash equivalent items” by the IRS (such as gift cards) and must be reported to the IRS as taxable income.
+Please also note that some of the tangible benefits included here may be considered “cash equivalent items” by the IRS (such as gift cards) and must be reported to the IRS as taxable income.
 Make sure that participants are adequately informed of this, and that all parties seek the professional legal and financial advice needed.

-NOTE: Some of these items could be “cash equivalent items.”
+NOTE: Some of these items could be “cash equivalent items”

 Providing gift cards